fern4lvarez/piladb/pilad/README.md

 }
 ```

+Returns `406 NOT ACCEPTABLE` if the stack is full.

 Returns `410 GONE` if the database or stack do not exist.

 Returns `400 BAD REQUEST` if there's an error serializing the element.